twaclaw/cowtracker_app/README.md

 # Credits and Acknowledgements

 * Pictures: Fernando Sandoval
-* Edgar and Fernando Sandoval did a lot of working testing and deploying the solution
+* Edgar and Fernando Sandoval did a lot of work testing and deploying the solution
 * Frank H. helped us a lot modifying the firmware of the trackers.